3 Most Infectious Diseases Among Children

 Every year, more than six million children die before they reach their fifth birthday due to preventable infectious diseases according to the U.N.
 In a recent report, USAID revealed that the following three diseases are the greatest contributors to that statistic:

-2. Diarrhea is the second most deadly condition for children under five, causing nine percent of deaths.
-Compared to adults, children are particularly susceptible to diarrhea because a greater proportion of their bodyweight is made up of water.
-Even though it is such a dangerous condition for children, only 44 percent of children in developing countries suffering with diarrhea actually receive treatment according to the World Health Organization (WHO).
+- Diarrhea is the second most deadly condition for children under five, causing nine percent of deaths.
+Compared to adults, children are particularly susceptible to diarrhea because a greater proportion of their body weight is made up of water.
+Even though it is such a dangerous condition for children, only 44 percent of children in developing countries suffering from diarrhea receive treatment according to the World Health Organization (WHO).

-Similarly to the U.N.’s goal to reduce the child mortality rate by two-thirds, staff members of both WHO and UNICEF worked together to create the Global Action Plan for Pneumonia and Diarrhea (GAPPD).
+Similarly to the U.N.’s goal to reduce the child mortality rate by two-thirds, WHO and UNICEF staff members worked together to create the Global Action Plan for Pneumonia and Diarrhea (GAPPD).
 This integrated plan seeks to end child deaths caused by these two preventable diseases by 2025.
-The GAPPD will also combine the practices for treating both pneumonia and diarrhea since the causes and treatment for these two diseases are inter-related.
+The GAPPD will also combine the practices for treating both pneumonia and diarrhea since the causes and treatment for these two diseases are interrelated.

 Global poverty is directly related to the spread of infectious diseases in developing countries.
 This is why The Borgen Project along with so many other organizations work to decrease the multi-layered issue of poverty across the globe.